Want to learn more about Taxonomic revisions - Why the scientific names sometimes change

 One of these old names that's really accurate is Solanum caule inermi herbaceo, foliis pinnatis incisis which translates into "Solanum with the smooth stem which is herbaceous and has incised pinnate leaves".
 Today we know it as Solanum lycopersicum or more commonly known as Tomato.

-Today, every plant has a genus and a species and this plant species also belongs to a family.
+Today, every plant has a genus name and a species name and this plant species also belongs to a family.
 This is called the binomial system.
-For example Monstera deliciosa belongs to the Aracea family.
+For example Monstera deliciosa belongs to the Araceae family.
 For a long time, plants have been classified according to their reproductive anatomy.
-Scientists find the plant, research its reproductive system, then name it and then place it in the taxonomy classification in relation to other plants.
+Scientists find the plant, research its reproductive system, then name it and then place it in the taxonomic classification in relation to other known plants.

 This system does have its limits - which we can refer to as the human factor.